 "To preserve the legacy of one of Canada's greatest scientists and inventors and to foster the development of promising young scientists in Brantford and Brant County, Ontario."

 Annually, all the high schools in Brantford / Brant are invited to nominate up to two students for a James Hillier Foundation Scholarship.
 The students must be intending to pursue a career in scientific research.
 The scholarship provides up to $5,000 per year over a four year period towards an undergraduate degree.
-To date, 71 students have received over $1,177,000 in financial support.
+By the end of 2021, 74 students will have received over $1,250,000 in financial support

 The Scholarship Fund of the James Hillier Foundation is intended to aid specific students in Brant County.
 Dr. Hillier had said, "I would probably never have gone to university, if it had not been for a scholarship I received upon graduation from Brantford Collegiate Institute."
 Dr. Hillier was awarded a scholarship to attend the University of Toronto, during the depression in the 1930's and it has been his desire to see others assisted in the same way.

 2021 marks 25 years of granting scholarships through the James Hillier Foundation.
 In celebration of this milestone, the Foundation is partnering with the Canadian Centre for Electron Microscopy at McMaster University to send students from across Brantford and Brant County to this world-class facility to obtain hands-on experience in the field of electron microscopy.